-133. Stuart was born and raised in Australia.
-He separated from his spouse and moved out of the family home, leaving his 4 children in the care of his former spouse.
-He met and formed a relationship with a Chinese national and visited her in China on many occasions.
-In time, he resigned from his employment in Australia and moved to Nanning, China to take up a short-term employment contract and advance his new relationship.
-When the first contract ended, Stuart took up further short to medium-term employment contracts in various countries in Asia and moved apartments as needed to fulfil these roles.
-Sometimes his partner visited him and sometimes he visited her or spent time with her in between contracts.
-From time to time, Stuart returned to Australia, usually for his children's birthdays or special events.
-When in Australia, he stayed with his parents or friends as he no longer has any assets in Australia.

-134. Stuart is not considered to be a resident of Australia under the ordinary concepts test as he is not residing here and intended to leave Australia indefinitely.
-Stuart has not maintained a significant connection to Australia and has worked and lived outside of Australia for most of the income year.

-135. Stuart is domiciled in Australia so he will still be a resident of Australia unless his permanent place of abode is outside Australia.
-Even though Stuart has abandoned his residency in Australia, he has not established his permanent place of abode outside of Australia, as evidenced by his shifting between a number of countries and apartments for employment purposes.
-Therefore, he is an Australian resident under the domicile test.

-136. Stuart is not in Australia for 183 days so the 183-day test does not apply.
+- 145. Stuart was born and raised in Australia.
+He separates from his spouse and moves out of the family home, leaving his 4 children in the care of his former spouse.
+He meets and forms a relationship with a Chinese national and visits her in China on many occasions.
+In time, he resigns from his employment in Australia and moves to Nanning, China, to take up a 3-month short-term employment contract and advance his new relationship.
+When this contract ends, Stuart takes up the following further fixed term, short to medium-term, employment contracts in various countries in Asia and moves apartments under the arrangements as outlined, to fulfil these roles: - Vientiane, Laos 5 months living in employer-provided furnished accommodation - Bangkok, Thailand 18 months living in a furnished apartment Stuart rents on a fixed 12-month term and then on a month-to-month basis, and - Phom Penh, Cambodia 9 months living in a furnished apartment Stuart rents on an initial 6-month term and then on a month-to-month basis. - 146.
+Stuart does not form any social or other ongoing connections in the places in which he undertakes the contracts.
+Once he leaves a country, he does not return other than for work.
+Sometimes his partner visits him and sometimes he visits her or spends time with her in the one to 2-months break he had between contracts. - 147.
+From time to time, Stuart returns to Australia, usually for his children's birthdays or special events.
+On average, these visits are for a length of a week.
+When in Australia, he stays with his parents or friends as he no longer has any assets in Australia. - 148.
+Stuart is not considered to be a resident of Australia under the ordinary concepts test as he is not residing here and intended to leave Australia indefinitely.
+Stuart has not maintained a connection with Australia consistent with residing here and has worked and lived outside of Australia for most of the income year. - 149.
+Stuart is domiciled in Australia so he will still be a resident of Australia unless his permanent place of abode is outside Australia.
+Even though Stuart has abandoned his residency in Australia, he has not established his permanent place of abode outside of Australia, as evidenced by his shifting between a number of countries for employment purposes.
+Therefore, he is an Australian resident under the domicile test. - 150.
+Stuart is not in Australia for 183 days in any income year since his original departure so the 183-day test does not apply.

-Example 10 - person out of Australia for 6 months every year - resident
+Example 12 - person out of Australia for 6 months every year - resident

-137. Corey has an Australian domicile and an established home in Noosa, when he establishes a second home in Valencia, Spain.
-Corey and his family spend just over 6 months at the Spanish home and the rest of each year in his Australian home.
+- 151. Corey has an Australian domicile and an established home in Noosa, when he and his spouse establish a second home in Valencia, Spain.
+Corey and his family spend just over 6 months at the Spanish home and the rest of each year in their Australian home. - 152.
+Corey is a resident of Australia under the ordinary concepts test despite being absent for a large part of each year.
+This is because his intention and presence in

-138. Corey is a resident of Australia under the ordinary concepts test despite being absent for a large part of each year.
-This is because his intention and presence in Australia demonstrate a continued connection to Australia consistent with the regular order of his life.
+Australia demonstrate a continued connection to Australia consistent with the regular order of his life.

-139. Under the domicile test, Corey is also a resident of Australia.
-He has an Australian domicile and it is not possible to say that his permanent place of abode is outside Australia as he has not abandoned his residence in Australia.
+153. Under the domicile test, Corey is also a resident of Australia.
+He has an Australian domicile and it is not possible to say that his permanent place of abode is outside Australia as he has not abandoned residing in Australia.